sashaTen/investML/README.md

 git clone https://github.com/you/repo.git
 cd repo
-python -m venv .venv  and set you api keys for tavely and github source .venv/bin/activate   # or Windows activate pip install -r requirements.txt
+python -m venv venv  and set you api keys for tavely and github source venv/bin/activate   # or Windows activate pip install -r requirements.txt

+-- To deploy  go to "deployment.txt" file and find step number 9 ,   you will find the script  for deployement.
+Copy that into "django.yaml" file and commit.

 ---

+---

----basic    functionalities  :
+basic    functionalities  :

-homepage -  create account - login - logout - fill the portfolio for risk  evaluation dashboard - choose stock /delete stock  from portfolio/ get ml prediction getting allocation with financial eval /  getting the allocation with ml  model
+- homepage -  create account - login - logout - fill the portfolio for risk  evaluation
+- dashboard - choose stock /delete stock  from portfolio/ get ml prediction
+- getting allocation with financial eval /  getting the allocation with ml  model

+---

 # **

     HOW APP WORKS**

 ![1773897127656](image/README/1773897127656.png)

-#
     CI/CD + MLOPS PIPELINE

 ![1773975211338](image/README/1773975211338.png)